lorens-osman-dev/texter/README.md

 ## Try your text
-İn this [page example](https://lorens-osman-dev.github.io/texter/) we used texter to handle the input text.
+İn this [page example](https://lorens-osman-dev.github.io/texter/) we used texter to handle the input text, Copy your text and see see what Texter results.

 ## Who need texter
 -   When you're copying text from PDF files.